gdsbook/book/notebooks/09_spatial_inequality.md

 incomes = pci_df['1969'].sort_values()
 ```

-Then, we need to find the overall fraction of income at (or below) each value in the sorted incomes.
+Then, we need to find the overall percentage of income at (or below) each value.
+To do this, we need to first compute what percentage of the total income each income represents:

-To convert the raw incomes to income shares, we simply divide by the total income:

 ```python
 shares = incomes / incomes.sum()
 ```

-Then, we construct the *cumulative sum* of these shares, which reflects the sum of all observations up to the current one:
+Then, we construct the *cumulative sum* of these shares, which reflects the sum of all of the shares of income up to the current one:
 $$ \texttt{cumsum(v, k)} = \sum_{i=1}^k v_i$$

+This starts at $0$ and reaches $1$ once the last share is included.

 ```python
 cumulative_share = shares.cumsum()
 ```

-With this, we can plot both curves using the standard `matplotlib` call:
+With this, we can plot both the Lorenz curve and the line of perfect equality:

 ```python
 f, ax = plt.subplots()